pdugan20/rss-feed-generator/README.md

 **IMPORTANT:**

 - Generate a secure API key for production: `openssl rand -base64 32`
-- Never commit your `.env` file to version control
 - Set these as environment variables in Railway

 ### 2. Local Development